$0.62 Earnings Per Share Expected for Alerus Financial Co. (NASDAQ:ALRS) This Quarter

-Equities analysts expect Alerus Financial Co.
-(NASDAQ:ALRS) to report earnings per share (EPS) of $0.62 for the current quarter, according to Zacks.
-Two analysts have provided estimates for Alerus Financial’s earnings, with estimates ranging from $0.51 to $0.72.
-Alerus Financial posted earnings of $0.43 per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 44.2%.
-The business is expected to report its next earnings report after the market closes on Wednesday, January 27th.
+Wall Street analysts expect Alerus Financial Co.
+(NASDAQ:ALRS) to announce $0.62 earnings per share (EPS) for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Alerus Financial’s earnings.
+The lowest EPS estimate is $0.51 and the highest is $0.72.
+Alerus Financial reported earnings of $0.43 per share in the same quarter last year, which indicates a positive year over year growth rate of 44.2%.
+The firm is scheduled to report its next quarterly earnings report after the market closes on Wednesday, January 27th.

-According to Zacks, analysts expect that Alerus Financial will report full-year earnings of $2.42 per share for the current financial year, with EPS estimates ranging from $2.37 to $2.47.
-For the next fiscal year, analysts expect that the business will report earnings of $1.68 per share, with EPS estimates ranging from $1.55 to $1.75.
-Zacks’ EPS calculations are an average based on a survey of research firms that follow Alerus Financial.
+On average, analysts expect that Alerus Financial will report full-year earnings of $2.42 per share for the current year, with EPS estimates ranging from $2.37 to $2.47.
+For the next fiscal year, analysts forecast that the business will post earnings of $1.68 per share, with EPS estimates ranging from $1.55 to $1.75.
+Zacks’ earnings per share calculations are an average based on a survey of sell-side research firms that that provide coverage for Alerus Financial.

-Alerus Financial (NASDAQ:ALRS) last issued its quarterly earnings results on Wednesday, October 28th.
-The company reported $0.99 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.40 by $0.59.
-Alerus Financial had a return on equity of 13.97% and a net margin of 17.50%.
-The firm had revenue of $67.02 million for the quarter, compared to analyst estimates of $50.74 million.
+Alerus Financial (NASDAQ:ALRS) last posted its quarterly earnings results on Wednesday, October 28th.
+The company reported $0.99 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.40 by $0.59.
+The business had revenue of $67.02 million during the quarter, compared to the consensus estimate of $50.74 million.
+Alerus Financial had a net margin of 17.50% and a return on equity of 13.97%.

-The company also recently announced a quarterly dividend, which was paid on Friday, January 8th.
-Stockholders of record on Friday, December 18th were given a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.01%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, January 8th.
+Investors of record on Friday, December 18th were paid a dividend of $0.15 per share.
+This represents a $0.60 annualized dividend and a yield of 2.07%.
 The ex-dividend date was Thursday, December 17th.
-Alerus Financial’s payout ratio is 31.41%.
+Alerus Financial’s dividend payout ratio is 31.41%.

-Large investors have recently modified their holdings of the company.
-Charles Schwab Investment Management Inc. grew its stake in shares of Alerus Financial by 99.7% during the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 86,638 shares of the company’s stock worth $1,699,000 after acquiring an additional 43,248 shares during the period.
-First Trust Advisors LP bought a new position in shares of Alerus Financial during the 3rd quarter worth $713,000.
-Nuveen Asset Management LLC bought a new position in shares of Alerus Financial during the 2nd quarter worth $1,134,000.
-Bank of New York Mellon Corp grew its stake in shares of Alerus Financial by 66.5% during the 2nd quarter.
-Bank of New York Mellon Corp now owns 78,870 shares of the company’s stock worth $1,559,000 after acquiring an additional 31,506 shares during the period.
-Finally, American International Group Inc. lifted its holdings in Alerus Financial by 417.1% during the 2nd quarter.
-American International Group Inc. now owns 9,142 shares of the company’s stock worth $181,000 after purchasing an additional 7,374 shares in the last quarter.
-36.46% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in ALRS.
+UBS Group AG raised its position in Alerus Financial by 62.2% during the second quarter.
+UBS Group AG now owns 5,317 shares of the company’s stock valued at $105,000 after purchasing an additional 2,039 shares in the last quarter.
+Bremer Bank National Association bought a new position in shares of Alerus Financial in the fourth quarter worth approximately $245,000.
+American International Group Inc. increased its stake in shares of Alerus Financial by 417.1% in the second quarter.
+American International Group Inc. now owns 9,142 shares of the company’s stock worth $181,000 after buying an additional 7,374 shares during the period.
+Bank of America Corp DE raised its holdings in Alerus Financial by 118.5% during the 2nd quarter.
+Bank of America Corp DE now owns 10,899 shares of the company’s stock valued at $215,000 after buying an additional 5,912 shares during the last quarter.
+Finally, Jane Street Group LLC purchased a new stake in Alerus Financial during the 2nd quarter valued at $258,000.
+Institutional investors and hedge funds own 36.46% of the company’s stock.

 Alerus Financial Company Profile